samlg2011/NityNiteCMS/README.md

 Current release: including basic functions, a working example.
 Lots of more might be needed for real life situation.
 However, as long as following this basic structure, the project can be extended as big as possible.

 ## Next release:
-1. Authentications
+1. blog
-2. Blogs
+2. web api form
-3. Exception and error handling

 ## Screen Shots: